DETAILED ACTION

 Response to Applicant’s Arguments

-Applicant argues that the natural polymer within the compositions/products as claimed benefits from a reduced microbial load when present within the claimed combination.
-This is a markedly different characteristic.
+Applicant argues that the natural polymer within the compositions/products as claimed benefits from a reduced microbial load when present within the claimed combination, which is a markedly different characteristic that renders the claimed compositions subject matter eligible.

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.